 Where two phones record different times for the same boat, both results are entered into the race as separate laps.
 The OOD, or administrator, can then delete the erroneous lap by clicking the pencil icon (✎) next to each boat.

 Ensure that both phones are using the (default) network provided time.
 This is found on your phone (i.e. not in OOD2) in settings > time and date.
 If the displayed times on all the sharing devices are the same, then they are safe to share a race together.

 You may notice that the times displayed on the timer on two phones recording the same race are a fraction of a second apart.
-This is because the timer updates the display only every half a second, and so the displayed time can differ from the actual time by up to half a second.
+This is because the timer updates the display only every half a second, from when that device joined the race, and so the displayed time can differ from the actual time by up to half a second.
 However the recorded times will be precisely synchronised across phones. i.e. there is no advantage in its finish time being recorded by a phone that appears to be fractionally ahead.
 However see the note on using tablets

-You can choose to collaborate before a race begins, or once it's started, but while a race is in progress, you can not change the collaboration password once set.
-This is to prevent having accidental duplicate races.
+You can choose to collaborate before a race begins, or once it's started, but while a race is in progress, you can not change the collaboration password for that race.

-The phones will 'sync', via the internet, approximately every 1 second.
-In the event our server is struggling, this time will increase
+The phones will 'sync', via the internet every few seconds.
+In the event our server, or your phone is struggling, this time will increase.

-Once the race is finished, other phones will finish the race also.
+Once the race is finished on one phone, other phones will finish the race also.

 Not quite a glitch, but a feature of sluggish data coverage.
 Consider the following: